 His industry and academic experience spans five continents and includes hundreds of publications in academic journals, international conferences and leading newspapers such as The New York Times and Wall Street Journal.
-Dr Murphy’s research includes food waste, robotics, Massive Open ONline Courses (MOOCs) and effective Internet use for citizens, businesses and governments.
+Professor Murphy’s research includes food waste, robotics, Massive Open ONline Courses (MOOCs) and effective Internet use for citizens, businesses and governments.
 His academic passion, however, is teaching and mentoring great students.

 Neal has over 48 years of experience as a chef – 42 of which have been in Western Australia.
-Neil completed his chef apprenticeship at the Savoy Hotel in London.
-After migrating from Britain to Australia in 1971, Neil worked in a number of venues before opening his first restaurant, the Anchor and Hope Inn in Donnybrook, in 1981.
-Following this, Neil also owned highly regarded restaurants Louisa’s in Bunbury and Jackson’s Restaurant in Mount Lawley,
+Neal completed his chef apprenticeship at the Savoy Hotel in London.
+After migrating from Britain to Australia in 1971, Neal worked in a number of venues before opening his first restaurant, the Anchor and Hope Inn in Donnybrook, in 1981.
+Following this, Neal also owned highly regarded restaurants Louisa’s in Bunbury and Jackson’s Restaurant in Mount Lawley,

 Jackson’s Restaurant, which was considered the number one “special night out” destination for many years, before closing in 2014, introduced degustation menus to Western Australia.
 The restaurant won a number of awards, including Restaurant of the Year, by The West Australian Good Food Guide in 2011.

-Neil’s culinary style is based on French technique with the use of Asian ingredients and a little touch of British.
-In 2013, Neil announced that he would be retiring after a highly successful 48-year career, however, he now consults with many venues such as the Amelia Park Restaurant in Margaret River and attends regularly food fairs in China.
+Neal’s culinary style is based on French technique with the use of Asian ingredients and a little touch of British.
+In 2013, Neal announced that he would be retiring after a highly successful 48-year career, however, he now consults with many venues such as the Amelia Park Restaurant in Margaret River and attends regularly food fairs in China.